ClusterHQ/flocker/docs/advanced/architecture.rst

 #.
 The agent discovers there are no datasets on the node.
 #.
 The agent tells the control service that there exist no datasets on the node.
+   The agent always reports its latest local state to the control service to ensure it is up-to-date, even if it may change in near future.
 #.
 The agent decides it needs to create dataset D, and does so.
 #.
 The loop begins again - the agent discovers that dataset D exists on the node.
 #.
 The agent tells the control service that dataset D exists on the node.